-Our research focus on the use of mass spectrometry to provide the critical information concerning quantity, quality, structure and interactions of proteins - which is needed to guide and develop new and improved drugs.
+Our research focus on the use of mass spectrometry (MS) to provide the critical information concerning quality, structure and interactions of proteins - which is needed to guide and develop new and improved drugs.
 In particular, we have world-leading expertise with the HDX-MS technique, an incredibly sensitive method for studying the conformation, dynamics and interactions of proteins.
-Furthermore, the lab is also equipped with instrumentation to perform cross-linking mass spectrometry (XL-MS) and by this technique we can provide structural constraints which can be used for modelling of proteins and protein complexes.

-Esben Trabjerg

-Assistant Professor

-Researcher Profile

-Research focus: Protein cross-linking mass

-spectrometry (XL-MS), HDX-MS

-esben.trabjerg@sund.ku.dk

-Examples of publications involving past master thesis projects: Møller et al. 2019; Svejdal et al. 2019; Trabjerg et al. 2015; Qiu et al. 2016; Jensen et al. 2016; Hongjian et al. 2014
+Furthermore, the lab is also equipped with instrumentation to perform cross-linking mass spectrometry (XL-MS) whereby we provide structural constraints for structural models of proteins and protein complexes.
+Examples of our publications involving past master thesis projects: Møller et al. 2019; Svejdal et al. 2019; Trabjerg et al. 2017; Trabjerg et al. 2015; Qiu et al. 2016; Jensen et al. 2016; Hongjian et al. 2014 Through the thesis projects below, you can get hands-on laboratory experience of how to perform analytical chemistry of proteins and learn state-of-the-art LC-MS techniques for detailed structure analysis and characterization of proteins, protein-drug targets and biopharmaceuticals (keywords: protein chemistry, protein structure and dynamics, liquid chromatography and mass spectrometry e.g. LC-MS).
 Potential thesis supervisors